Home

 a player, does not place that player on the team, the player must also request that coach.

 In the past, efforts were made to make teams evenly competitive, but the reality was that no system created totally equal teams; so the emphasis has shifted to letting players who want to play together be on the same team, when it is feasible to do so.
 At times there are too many players that want to be on the same team, and therefore all requests to play together cannot be honored.
-Teams are permitted to come into the league as a team; to do this, someone must volunteer to coach the team, the team must have at least 9 players, but no more than 12 [10 is recommended]; the players should all register and request their coach.
+Teams are permitted to come into the league as a team; to do this, someone must volunteer to coach the team, the players should all register and request their coach.
 The coach should e-mail the commissioner and provide a list of the players.

 Within each grade division, efforts are made to create competitive match-up each week. [this is to make up for the fact that there is no longer an attempt to create even teams] Each week the match-ups are determined by the results of the prior games.
 For example in week 2 of the regular season, teams that are 1-0 play each other, and teams that are 0-1 play each other.
 [As long as the math works out evenly, sometimes teams tie, or there is an odd number of 1-0 and 0-1 teams] In week 3 teams that are 2-0, 1-1 and 0-2 are usually matched up against each other etc.